 Location: 2012 Woodall Rodgers Freeway, Dallas, TX 75201

-Good to know: splash pad, restrooms.
+Good to know: splash pad, fountain, lawn.

 Parent tip: Bring a change of clothes and a towel — kids will get completely soaked.
 Restrooms are located just east of the fountain near the lawn, so you won't be scrambling.